 How to cook Vietnamese Shaking Beef (Bo Luc Lac)

 We have been adding this dish to our meal rotation because it is tasty and doesn’t require a lot of efforts to make.
 I simply love a one-pan meal that is freshly prepared and can be put on the table in 30 minutes.

 The first ingredient is of course beef.
 Vietnamese cooks generally agree that the higher quality cut of meat, the more delicious the dish will be.
 Many like to use tender cut like filet mignon.
 I like to use ribeye after trimming off excess fat because it’s very flavorful.
 So just pick a good quality cut of beef that you like.

 I often use baby cress to make the bed of salad under the beef.
 It is much more tender than watercress, and I recently read some articles that say it’s not totally safe to eat watercress raw.
 If you can’t find baby cress, you can use baby arugula although it is more peppery than cress.

-Other ingredients are just aromatics and common Vietnamese condiments that you can easily find at both Asian and Western grocery stores.
+Other ingredients are just aromatics and common Vietnamese condiments that you can easily find at both Asian and Western grocery stores or on Amazon.

 Cooking Vietnamese Shaking Beef (Bo Luc Lac)

 Most home kitchens don’t have high-power stove like those at restaurants.
 Therefore it is harder to make this dish by using a wok in which we can shake the beef around since a traditional wok works best on a powerful gas stove.
 So when you make this dish at home, your best bet is to use a heavy-bottomed pan like a Lodge cast iron pan to get a good sear and finish cooking quickly although these pans would be too heavy to shake…